soeaver/mxnet-model/cls/README.md

 ## CLS (Classification)

 Please install official MXNet(https://github.com/apache/incubator-mxnet) for evaluating and finetuning.
+We have verified our model by fine-tuning maskrcnn, statistics about our experiments are recorded in repo [mx-maskrcnn](https://github.com/LeonJWH/mx-maskrcnn).

 ### Disclaimer